yanxiaodi/RedisStreamDemo/README.md

 - Services can be scaled independently
 - Temporary service outages are handled gracefully
 - Backpressure is managed through the Redis stream

+## Architecture

+### System Components

+The Redis Stream Demo consists of the following components:

+- **IngressService**: Acts as the entry point for client requests, exposing RESTful API endpoints.
+Handles request validation, logging, and metrics collection.
+- **ProxyService**: Processes business logic, performs data transformations, and generates responses to client requests.
+- **Redis**: Serves as the central message broker, handling communication between services using Redis Streams.

+### Communication Flow

+1. **Client to IngressService**:
+   - Client sends HTTP requests to IngressService endpoints
+   - IngressService validates the request and prepares it for processing

+2. **IngressService to Redis**:
+   - IngressService serializes the request to JSON
+   - Request is added to the `weather-requests` Redis Stream with a unique ID
+   - IngressService awaits response on the `weather-responses` stream

+3. **ProxyService from Redis**:
+   - ProxyService continuously monitors the `weather-requests` stream
+   - When a new request arrives, it's picked up by an available terminal
+   - The request is processed according to business rules

+4. **ProxyService to Redis**:
+   - ProxyService generates a response and serializes it to JSON
+   - Response is added to the `weather-responses` stream with the original request ID

+5. **IngressService to Client**:
+   - IngressService retrieves the matching response from `weather-responses`
+   - Response is deserialized and returned to the client

+### Redis Streams

+Redis Streams provide the foundation for service communication with several advantages:

+- **Persistence**: Messages are stored in an append-only log, preventing data loss
+- **Consumer Groups**: Enable message distribution among multiple consumers
+- **Message Acknowledgment**: Ensure messages are processed successfully
+- **Blocking Operations**: Efficient polling with minimal resource consumption
+- **Backpressure Handling**: Natural queuing mechanism prevents service overload

+The implementation uses:
+- Stream keys: `weather-requests` and `weather-responses`
+- Consumer group: `processing-group` for the ProxyService
+- Stream trimming: Automatic cleanup of processed messages

+### Concurrency Control

+The system implements several concurrency patterns:

+- **Terminal Pool**: ProxyService manages a configurable pool of worker terminals
+- **Thread-Safe Collections**: Concurrent dictionaries for tracking request state
+- **Request Correlation**: Request and response correlation through unique IDs
+- **Semaphore Limiting**: Controlled access to shared resources
+- **Optimistic Concurrency**: Using Redis Stream IDs for message ordering

+This architecture ensures the system can handle multiple concurrent requests while maintaining consistency and reliability.

 ## Load Testing and Monitoring